Published March 19, 2020

-Our second gazelle baby is the first calf for mom Sparrow.
+Our second gazelle baby, named Kal, is the first calf for mom Sparrow.
 The pair is doing great together — Sparrow is very attentive to her calf and he is nursing well.

-The moms and their babies are altogether now as herd and will begin going outside in the Giraffe habitat in Plains once the temperatures warm up a bit this spring.
+The moms and their babies are altogether now as herd and will begin going outside in the Giraffe habitat in Plains.

 Native to the arid Sahara Desert regions in northern Africa, Addra gazelle mothers give birth to a single calf at a time.
 To avoid predators, the newborn will spend several weeks hiding among the tall, dry grasses and his light tan coat provides the perfect camouflage.
 As he grows older, his coat will grow out with more white along his neck and back.